Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Introduction

 \item \textbf{Empirical evaluation under timing failures:} We evaluate STGAT under diverse timing-layer failure scenarios and demonstrate improved detection accuracy, reduced detection latency, and statistically significant robustness compared to representative temporal, graph-based, and hybrid baselines. \end{enumerate}

-The remainder of this paper is organized as follows.
-Section~\ref{sec:related} reviews previous work on time synchronization in energy and industrial IoT systems, time-synchronization attacks, and deep spatio-temporal anomaly detection models.
-Section~\ref{sec:proposed_model} presents the proposed STGAT solution, including the physics-aware temporal operators, drift-aware embeddings, spatio-temporal graph attention mechanisms, and curvature-regularized optimization.
-Section~\ref{sec:experimental_findings} reports the experimental evaluation, covering overall detection performance, detection delay, temporal and physical feature analysis, latent geometry characterization, comparison with Previous spatio-temporal detectors, and component contribution analysis.
-Section~\ref{sec:discussion} discusses the implications of the results and their relevance to temporal integrity and Y2K38 resilience in energy IoT systems.
-Section~\ref{sec:limitations_future_work} outlines the limitations of the proposed approach and directions for future research.
+The paper is organized as follows.
+Section~\ref{sec:related} reviews related work.
+Section~\ref{sec:proposed_model} presents the STGAT solution with its key components.
+Section~\ref{sec:experimental_findings} reports experimental results and analysis.
+Section~\ref{sec:discussion} discusses implications for temporal integrity and resilience.
+Section~\ref{sec:limitations_future_work} outlines limitations and future work.
 Section~\ref{sec:conclusion} concludes the paper.